 A Recent History of Silicon Valley Technologies and Companies

-Professor John Hennessy, past President of Stanford University (2000-2016) and Chairman of Alphabet Inc. will be in conversation with Alan J Weissberger of the IEEE Silicon Valley Technology History Committee about the history of technologies and companies in Silicon Valley since the late 1970s.
+Professor John Hennessy, past President of Stanford University (2000-2016) and Chairman of Alphabet Inc. will be in conversation with Alan J Weissberger of the IEEE Technology blog.
+This talk will be about the history of technologies and companies in Silicon Valley since the late 1970s.

 Our conversation will cover the evolution of RISC (Reduced Instruction Set Computing) and its applications in smart phones, tablets and other devices.
 We will discuss the evolution of GPUs, the computational demands of machine learning, and the emergence of domain-specific architectures (DSAs).

-We will also discuss the founding of Atheros Communications (acquired by Qualcomm in 2011) and its development of chipsets for WiFi, Bluetooth and other OFDM (Orthogonal Frequency-Division Multiplexing) technologies.
+We will also discuss the founding of Atheros Communications (acquired by Qualcomm in 2011) and its development of chip sets for WiFi, Bluetooth and other OFDM (Orthogonal Frequency-Division Multiplexing) technologies.
+That will lead us into a brief discussion of WiFi – one of the most successful IEEE standards (802.11) – and Bluetooth, along with the associated semiconductor and equipment companies that developed those ubiquitous technologies.

 Finally, we will turn to Google’s history, particularly its research activities.
 As a Google Board member for more than two decades, Prof. Hennessy has played a role in helping develop Google's strategic direction.
 With the current pervasiveness of AI, what does that hold for the future of science, technology and higher education?